BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

 - Some of them can pick up virtual hosts and backends from a configuration store

+--

 - Wouldn't it be nice if this configuration could be managed with the Kubernetes API?

---

 - Enter.red[¹] *Ingress* resources!

 .footnote[.red[¹] Pun maybe intended.]

----

-## Ingress resources

-- Kubernetes API resource (`kubectl get ingress`/`ingresses`/`ing`)

-- Designed to expose HTTP services

-- Basic features:

-  - load balancing
-  - SSL termination
-  - name-based virtual hosting

-- Can also route to different services depending on:

-  - URI path (e.g. `/api`→`api-service`, `/static`→`assets-service`)
-  - Client headers, including cookies (for A/B testing, canary deployment...)
-  - and more!

----

-## Ingress Diagram

 ---